How to duplicate an application#

-To help you re-use work and speed up your workflow, Divio offers two options for project duplication - Fork and Mirror.
+To help you re-use work and speed up your workflow, Divio offers two options for application duplication - Fork and Mirror.

-You might want to duplicate a project for a number of reasons, for example:
+You might want to duplicate an application for a number of reasons, for example:

 to explore radical changes or development that you don’t want to do on the original

 to prepare the launch of site-wide development or content changes, without disturbing the original

 to punch out a completely new application, based on an original

 to provide team members or clients with an exact copy of an application for training purposes